Dentrax/Data-Mining-with-Python/Chapter01-Introduction/README.md

 ## Data Types
 --------------------------

-* Data Types
+**Data Types**

-    - Qualitative
+* Qualitative

-    - Quantitative
+* Quantitative

-        * Discrete [Numerical]
+    - Discrete [Numerical]

     It is integer-based.
 It usually refers to situations such as the number of occurrences of an event.

     Example : (How many times have a customer bought a year?)

-            -- Binary
+        * Binary

-            -- Norminal [Categorical]
+        * Norminal [Categorical]

-            -- Ordinal [Categorical]
+        * Ordinal [Categorical]

             Ordinal data is also categorical data type.
 However, among their values, ordered relationship.

             Example : (Movie ratings, Customer product reviews etc.)

-        * Continuous [Numerical]
+    - Continuous [Numerical]

     These types of data are measured values.
 Both integers and commas can.
 That is, they can take all the values on the number line.

     Example : (What are the weight of students in a school?)

-            -- Inverval
+        * Inverval

-            -- Ratio
+        * Ratio

 **Examples**